-92The e-Privacy Directive is currently under review by means of a proposal for a Regulation on Privacy and Electronic Communications,
+&lt;sup>102The e-Privacy Directive is currently under review by means of a proposal for a Regulation on Privacy and Electronic Communications, see:

-93This was clarified in Regulation (EU) 2021/1232 of the European parliament and of the Council.
-See https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32021R1232, and in https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52017PC0010&from=EN
+&lt;sup>103This was clarified in Regulation (EU) 2021/1232 of the European parliament and of the Council.
+See https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32021R1232, and in

-94 Article 40 EECC.
-Recital (95) of the EECC notes that, given that providers of NI-ICS services normally do not exercise actual control over the transmission of signals over networks, the degree of risk for such services can be considered to be lower than for traditional electronic communications services.
+&lt;sup>104 Article 40 EECC.
+Recital 95 of the EECC notes that, given that providers of NI-ICS services normally do not exercise actual control over the transmission of signals over networks, the degree of risk for such services can be considered to be lower than for traditional electronic communications services.
 Therefore, where justified on the basis of the actual assessment of the security risks involved, the measures taken by providers of NI-ICS may be lighter than those taken by other ECS providers.

-- protect personal data stored or transmitted against accidental or unlawful destruction, accidental loss or alteration, and unauthorized or unlawful storage, processing, access or disclosure and, - ensure the implementation of a security policy with respect to the processing of personal data.
+ensure the implementation of a security policy with respect to the processing of personal data.

 Second, regarding protection of privacy in the electronic communications sector, the European personal data protection regime also applies to NI-ICS, under the terms and conditions provided therein.
-The cornerstone of personal data protection in the EU is the General Data Protection Regulation (GDPR)95, which lays down the general rules relating to the protection of natural persons with regard to the processing of personal data and the free movement of personal data.
+The cornerstone of personal data protection in the EU is the General Data Protection Regulation (GDPR), which lays down the general rules relating to the protection of natural persons with regard to the processing of personal data and the free movement of personal data.